material-motion/material-motion/specifications/runtime/named-plans.md

 # Named plans specification

 This is the engineering specification for **named plans**.
-This specification affects the Transaction, Performer, Plan, and Scheduler types.
+This specification requires the Transaction, Performer, Plan, and Scheduler types.

 |                  | Android | Apple |
 | ---------------- |:-------:|:-----:|